 “Currently, all data collection points and servers under the control of the Agency are closed and sealed.
 The information is stored on the server and will be transferred when Vodafone is turned on.”
 Energoatom said it was “very likely” that Russia “with the prior consent of the IAEA, made sure that the Agency lost control without access to this information, and therefore the IAEA Director General would have a reason to come to the power plant”.

 Then on 10 June, in another Telegram post, Energoatom said: “Thanks to the joint efforts of Energoatom and Vodafone … communication between the ZNPP servers for nuclear material control and the IAEA was restored.
 The connection was lost on 30 May 30 when the Russian occupiers turned off Vodafone in Energodar.”

 It continued: “However, all data for this period were stored on secure ZNPP servers and transferred to the IAEA immediately after the connection was restored….It was the lack of these data at the IAEA and the inability to obtain them in the usual way - through a mobile operator - that Grossi, Director General of the IAEA told the IAEA Board of Governors was the main reason to visit ZNPP in person.
 This problem has been solved by joint efforts of Energoatom and Vodafone.”

 However, Grossi clearly remains determined to visit the plant.
-He still maintains that the Ukrainian government at the highest levels has requested that the IAEA send a mission to Zaporizhzhya: “This mission is not a matter of wanting or wishing, it is an obligation on the side of Ukraine and on the side of the IAEA.
-The IAEA will go to Zaporizhzhya NPP under the legally binding safeguards agreement that Ukraine has with the IAEA.”
+He still maintains that the Ukrainian government at the highest levels has requested that the IAEA send a mission to Zaporizhzhia: “This mission is not a matter of wanting or wishing, it is an obligation on the side of Ukraine and on the side of the IAEA.
+The IAEA will go to Zaporizhzhia NPP under the legally binding safeguards agreement that Ukraine has with the IAEA.”